sgmurphy/wordpress-plugins/events-manager/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.4.7.3 =
+* fixed pagination issues in non-event lists where PAGE is double url-encoded
+* fixed array to string conversion PHP warning in calendars
+* changed default event templates to be in a page format rather than post

 = 6.4.7.2 =
 * fixed buddypress menu issue introduced in 6.4.7 by re-adding commented-out line
 * fixed advanced search options not showing up in some inline setting combinations